The CMU 30.3%: the enterprise agent capability gap

 “Agents are almost ready; wait six months.”
 The benchmark’s 2024-to-2026 trajectory is 6 percentage points over 18-24 months.
 Six months is roughly 1-2 percentage points.
 Not a phase change; not a threshold crossing.

-“Better models will close the 88%/12% gap.”
-The 88% and 12% use the same models.
+“Better models will close the gap between the deployments that hold up and the ones that stall.”
+Both cohorts use the same models.
 The gap is governance.
-NIST AI RMF, ISO/IEC 42001, and the EU AI Act all treat capability and governance as separate axes; the CMU data specifically isolates capability and the Stanford DEL data specifically isolates outcomes.
+NIST AI RMF, ISO/IEC 42001, and the EU AI Act all treat capability and governance as separate axes; the CMU data specifically isolates capability and the IDC/Lenovo pilot-graduation data specifically isolates how few deployments survive to production.
 The two axes do not correlate in the way “better models solve this” requires.

 Holding-up note

-The primary claim of this piece (that the CMU 30.3% capability figure is the current operating constraint for enterprise agentic AI deployment, that capability trajectory will not cross the 95% production-readiness threshold within the 3-year TCO horizon, and that the durable 12% of deployments operate within the 30.3% by scoping narrowly plus governance discipline, not by waiting for capability improvement) is on a 60-day review cadence.
+The primary claim of this piece (that the CMU 30.3% capability figure is the current operating constraint for enterprise agentic AI deployment, that capability trajectory will not cross the 95% production-readiness threshold within the 3-year TCO horizon, and that the durable deployments operate within the 30.3% by scoping narrowly plus governance discipline, not by waiting for capability improvement) is on a 60-day review cadence.
+The cohort leg of the original claim, which anchored on a Stanford DEL 12%-vs-88% split, failed full-text verification on 10 Jun 2026; the claim stands Partial with the correction above.
 Three kinds of evidence would move the verdict:

 - A frontier-model generation that crosses 50% on TheAgentCompany benchmark without a corresponding governance-discipline change in deployment patterns.
 Would partially weaken the “capability is not the variable” framing.